sethvan/face_highlighter/README.md

 Still evolving this while getting the bugs out.
 The video begins demoing viewer and then demos the picking.

-For time being, only keys are being used to re-position model.
+For time being, only keys are being used to re-position model:
-Arrow keys for rotating.
+* Arrow keys for rotating.
-'q' makes model larger
+* 'q' makes model larger
-'e' makes model smaller
+* 'e' makes model smaller
-'w' lowers the model on the y axis
+* 'w' lowers the model
-'s' elevates the model on the y axis
+* 's' elevates the model
-'a' moves model right
+* 'a' moves model right
-'d' moves model left
+* 'd' moves model left